-SPS was started in 2011 by Wendi Siebold, our current President.
-We are hiring staff as the company grows, while keeping the quality of our work at the high level that our clients have come to expect.
+SPS was founded in 2011 by Wendi Siebold, our current President.
+We hire staff as the company grows, while keeping the quality of our work at the high level that our clients have come to expect.

 Wendi L. Siebold